 - 6 p.m.
 Mincha

 - Break-the-Fast follows (kindly RSVP)

 - Reform Services - Led by Rabbi Meir Bargeron, with Cantor Yvon Shore and musical accompaniment by Maestro Robert Nance.

 - 10 a.m.
 Morning Service

-- 2:30 p.m. – Afternoon Learning (Madge Rothschild Resource Center)
+- 2:30 p.m. – Afternoon Learning (Madge Rothschild Resource Center - in-person only)